-Prerequisite: JOUR 4858.09 for 4958.09 and JOUR 5858.09 for 5958.09 Restriction: Must be enrolled in BJH for 4958.09 and in BJ for 5958.09
+Prerequisite: JOUR 4858.09 for 4958.09 and JOUR 5858.09 for

 JOUR 4959.09/5959.09: Directed Work Study

 This is a workshop for advanced students only, and is available only by permission of the Faculty of the School of Journalism.
 It is intended as a longer, more intense, more demanding, and more closely supervised version of the internship.
 Students who wish to be considered for such a placement should first discuss it with a faculty member and then prepare a proposal for faculty approval.